Ying Quartet

 The Grammy Award-winning Ying Quartet occupies a position of unique prominence in the classical music realm, combining brilliantly communicative performances with a fearlessly imaginative view of chamber music in today's world.
 Now in its third decade, the Quartet has established itself as an ensemble of the highest musical qualifications.
 The Quartet’s performances regularly take place in many of the world's most important concert halls; at the same time, the Ying’s belief that concert music can also be a meaningful part of everyday life has drawn the foursome to perform in settings as diverse as the workplace, schools, juvenile prisons, and the White House.

-The Ying Quartet first came to professional prominence in the early 1990s as the first recipient of an NEA Rural Residence Grant which led to it serving as the resident quartet of Jesup, Iowa, a farm town of 2,000 people.
+The Ying Quartet first came to professional prominence in the early 1990s as the first recipient of an NEA Rural Residence Grant, which led to it serving as the resident quartet of Jesup, Iowa, a farm town of 2,000 people.
 Playing before audiences of six to six hundred in homes, schools, churches, and banks, the Quartet had its first opportunities to use music and creative endeavor to help build community and authentic human connection.
 The Quartet considers its time in Jesup the foundation of its present musical life and goals.

 -